ericgchu/INST126/project4/README.md

 The main focus is to get the player game stats by looking at their positions in the game.
 We will then figure out the 3-point average, true attempt shooting, and average minutes per game.
 The code is designed to reterive the mean values for specific colums from the dataset provided.

+### get_team_avg()
+The get_team_avg() function calculates the average minutes per game that was played by each player on the team.
+It also calculates the average 3 point attempt rate per team as well as the average true shooting percentage for each team.